drcereceres/UpStream/src/readme.txt

 = [1.13.7] - @todo =

 Fixed:
-* Fixed potential PHP errors and warnings
+* Fixed some potential PHP errors and warnings

 Removed:
 * Remove notice about recent changes made on Clients